achmelev/lilac/docs/reference/markdowns/main.markdown

 ####Inner statement

-This statement within an [inner-class-statement](#inner-class-statement) specifies which concrete class is the nested class.
+This statement within an [inner-class-statement](#inner-class-statement) specifies the inner end of the "inner class"-relationship.
 It has as a single argument the name of a [class reference constant](#class-reference-statement) which in turn specifies the actual class as shown in the folowing EBNF expression:

     ::ebnf